 -

 Take over the grunt work.
-This means doing things like breaking down big epics into smaller sub-tasks, writing clear user stories from a simple prompt, or summarizing those ridiculously long comment threads that nobody wants to read.
+This means doing things like breaking down big epics into smaller sub-tasks, writing clear user stories from a simple prompt, or summarizing those long comment threads to keep everyone updated quickly.

 -

 Clean up messy tickets.
 The AI can help make sure new tickets have all the necessary information, are clearly written, and follow a consistent format.
-That means less back-and-forth for everyone involved.
+This maintains the high quality of data that Jira is known for.

 -